Duffield Memorial

 The Duffield Memorial is a gravesite monument located in the churchyard of the Church of St Mary in Great Baddow, Essex, England.
-Designed by Herbert Maryon and installed in 1912, it originally commemorated Marianne Duffield and William Ward Duffield, who died in 1910 and 1912 respectively.
+Designed by Herbert Maryon and installed in 1912, it originally commemorated Marianne Duffield and William Ward Duffield, who died in 1910 and 1912, respectively.
 A second plaque was added to commemorate their son, William Bartleet Duffield, who died in 1918.
+In 2022, Historic England designated the work a Grade II listed building, noting it as an unusual example of both Art Nouveau metalwork and churchyard memorial.

-The memorial covers the grave, and comprises edging and a vertical cross.
-It is designed in the Art Nouveau style and is made of riveted sections of copper alloy sheet metal.
-The edging follows the rectangular perimeter of the plot, and features short pillars at each corner.
-The cross is a Celtic wheel cross decorated in relief with leaflike motifs.
+The memorial is made of riveted sections of bronze sheet metal and comprises edging and a vertical cross.
+The edging follows the rectangular perimeter of the grave plot, with short pillars at each corner.
+Within the plot sits the Celtic wheel cross, decorated in relief with leaflike motifs.
 A curved shaft connects it to the foot, which, like the four-sided base upon which it is mounted, has curved and splayed sides.
-The plaques commemorating the Duffields are riveted to the base; a medallion was once riveted to the centre of the cross, but is now lost.
+The plaques commemorating the Duffields are riveted to the base; a medallion, now lost, was once riveted to the centre of the cross.

-Newspapers at the time termed the memorial "very fine" and "quite unique" for the area, and in 2022 it was designated a Grade II listed building.
-The list entry terms the memorial "an unusual example" of both "churchyard memorial design" and "Art Nouveau design in metal work" and describes it as "well detailed and combined with a conventional form of churchyard memorial, a Celtic wheeled cross".

 Background

 The Duffields

 The Duffields were a prominent family in Chelmsford, having settled in Great Baddow by the time of Henry VIII.
-William Ward Duffield was born on 25 November 1820 to James Duffield, a farmer.
-He went on to become a successful solicitor, founding the Chelmsford firm Duffield and Son, and the London firm Duffield, Bruty and Co.
-He also held many public roles, including as clerk to the Chelmsford Board of Governors, clerk to the Justices at Chelmsford, registrar of the Chelmsford County Court and Bankruptcy Court, and governor (and later chairman) of the King Edward VI School.
-His private positions included roles as director and chairman of a range of businesses, including the Reliance Life Assurance Company, the London Board of the Norwich Union, the Chelmsford and Braintree Gas Companies, and the Chelmsford and Blackwater Navigation Company.
+William Ward Duffield was born on 25 November 1820, one of nine children to James Duffield, a farmer.
+William Duffield went on to become a successful solicitor, founding two firms: Duffield and Son, in Chelmsford, and Duffield, Bruty and Co., in London.
+As of 2023, the latter survives as Duffield Harrison LLP; the former, by then known as Duffield Stunt, merged into Backhouse Solicitors in 2015.
+He also held many public roles, including clerk to the Chelmsford Board of Governors, clerk to the Justices at Chelmsford, registrar of the Chelmsford County Court and Bankruptcy Court, and governor (and later chairman) of the King Edward VI School.
+His private positions included director and chairman of the Chelmsford and Braintree Gas Companies, the Chelmsford and Blackwater Navigation Company, and the Reliance Life Assurance Company, and chairman of the London Board of the Norwich Union after it acquired Reliance.

-Duffield married Marianne Bartleet on 10 March 1860.
-The couple had three surviving children: William Bartleet Duffield (1861–1918), Arthur Stewart Duffield (1867–1930), and Florence Marion Duffield.
+William Duffield married Marianne Bartleet on 10 March 1860.
+The couple had three surviving children: sons William Bartleet (1861–1918) and Arthur Stewart (1867–1930), and daughter Florence Marion.
 Marianne Duffield died on 22 June 1910, three months after the couple had celebrated their 50th anniversary.
 She was buried in the churchyard of Church of St Mary in Great Baddow, following a family tradition of several generations.
 Her husband died two years later, on 7 August 1912, and was buried in the same grave.
-William Bartleet Duffield died a bachelor six years later in France, where he had been wintering for his health.
+William Bartleet Duffield died a bachelor six years later in Aix-les-Bains, France, where he had been wintering for his health.